Teacher's Pet case: Murder accused gave his wife booze so he could sleep with babysitter

 Chris Dawson left love letters - including some he signed as 'God' - for a teenage student at a school where he taught before his wife's disappearance, a court in Australia has been told.

-Dawson, 73, is standing trial in the NSW Supreme Court accused of murdering his wife Lynette, who vanished from their home on Sydney's northern beaches in 1982.
+Dawson, 73, who was the subject of the Teacher's Pet podcast, is standing trial in the NSW Supreme Court accused of murdering his wife Lynette, who vanished from their home on Sydney's northern beaches in 1982.

-The former teacher and Newtown Jets player has pleaded not guilty and denied killing his wife and disposing of her body.
+Dawson, who was the subject of the Teacher's Pet podcast, has been charged with killing wife Lynette Dawson, who disappeared in 1982

 The court has heard Dawson had begun a sexual relationship with the student.